 Further information can be found in the Risk Management Officials and Inspectors Fact Sheet

-Risk Management Officials can advise how your how your activities may be affected by policies in the Source Protection Plan.
+Risk Management Officials can advise how your how your activities may be affected by policies in the Quinte Source Protection Plan.
 If you require a risk management plan we can walk you through that process.

 Certain activities when carried out in the vulnerable areas near a drinking water source, can pose a threat to that water source.
 The Quinte Region Source Protection Plan contains some policies that call for the prohibition of some activities and measures to manage other activities where they present a significant threat to the municipal drinking water source.